Profile Bayesian Optimization for Expensive Computer Experiments: Building Blocks

 Here, $K(\mathbf{X}_p, \mathbf{X}_n)$ denotes the $n_p\times n$ matrix of covariances between each row of $\mathbf{X}_p$ and each row of $\mathbf{X}_n$.
 To demonstrate, we trained a GP surrogate for the Branin function using a random Latin hypercube sample \citep[LHS;][]{mckay2000comparison} of size $n=10$ (indicated by the white circles in Figure~\ref{fig:branin2D}).
 The left panel of Figure~\ref{fig:braninpost} shows $\mu_{10}(\mathbf{X}_p)$ (solid blue) and its 95\% credible interval (dashed blue) along the slice $x^\star = 0.48$, where $\mathbf{X}_p$ contains a fine and evenly-spaced grid of $x^{-\star}$ values in one dimension.
 The GP offers nonlinear predictions with effective UQ.
 Posterior uncertainty is lower near the training data—a GP hallmark.

 Joint posterior samples may be obtained by sampling realizations from this multivariate normal distribution, such as those shown in gray in Figure~\ref{fig:braninpost}.
 The granularity of these joint samples depends on the density of the predictive locations, $\mathbf{X}_p$.
-A fine grid, while sufficient in one dimension, becomes too cumbersome in higher dimensions.
+A fine grid, while sufficient in one or two dimensions, becomes too cumbersome in higher dimensions, such as our motivating 6D example.
 Even though the computation of $\mu_n(\mathbf{X}_p)$ and $\Sigma_n(\mathbf{X}_p)$ in Eq.~(\ref{eq:gppost}) is at most quadratic in $n_p$, drawing joint samples from $f_n(\mathbf{X}_p)$ requires decomposition of $\Sigma_n(\mathbf{X}_p)$, which is cubic in $n_p$.
 To avoid this bottleneck, it is common to stick with point-wise predictions, treating each row of $\mathbf{X}_p$ independently.
 But when joint posterior samples are necessary (as in our proposed framework), Vecchia approximation \citep{vecchia1988estimation} can offer some reprieve.
 Vecchia-approximated joint posterior samples are obtained by sequentially drawing observations from the univariate Gaussian posterior distribution of each predictive location, while allowing these posteriors to condition on previously sampled values.
 Moving forward, we will use Vecchia approximation for faster posterior sampling; see \citet{katzfuss2020vecchia} and \citet{katzfuss2021general} for further details on Vecchia-approximated GPs.

 While GPs offer flexible nonlinear regression, they are limited by the stationarity of the covariance kernel.
 The GP covariance structure is based solely on the Euclidean distance between inputs, which can be a severe handicap for response surfaces with regime shifts or starkly varying dynamics \citep{booth2024non}.
 Deep Gaussian processes \citep{damianou2013deep} upgrade typical GPs through functional compositions, providing additional flexibility to accommodate complex nonstationary functions.
-Latent Gaussian layers serve as spatial deformations of the input space \citep{sampson1992nonparametric,schmidt2003bayesian}.
+Latent Gaussian layers serve as spatial deformations of the input space \citep{sampson1992nonparametric, schmidt2003bayesian}.
 While they may vary in width and depth, the most common structure for DGP surrogates contains one latent layer with conditionally independent ``nodes'' of dimension $d$ \citep{sauer2023active}.
 Specifically,